Alloy Artifacts |

 The overall length is 6.4 inches, and the finish is plain steel with plastic hand grips.

-The leading "K" of the Truecraft model number indicates production up to around 1975.
+The plastic handgrips suggest production in the 1970s, and the leading "K" of the Truecraft model number indicates production up to around 1975.

 The 3-Peaks-Circle logo identifies the maker as the Three Peaks Giken Company.